b-za/solarg/readme.md

 Control smartlife wifi geyser switch via Tuya based on the battery percentage of the FoxESS-Cloud inverter.

+## Below is some explanations for the two tester apps

+There is not a proper written explanation for the main app

-## FoxESS-Cloud Get Inverter Battery Charge Percentage
+### FoxESS-Cloud Get Inverter Battery Charge Percentage

 ./cmd/test_fox/